109 U.S. Troops Suffered Brain Injuries In Iran Strike, Pentagon Says

 But the doctor, who leads a national team researching brain injuries, said that if concussions, TBI and similar conditions aren't diagnosed and treated early, patients face a higher risk of additional problems or symptoms.

-Cifu noted that among civilians, concussions aren't diagnosed 50% of the time, and said that in regard to U.S. military personnel injured at Ain al-Asad, "the important thing is it's diagnosed now, and they're acting on it."
+Cifu noted that among civilians, concussions aren't diagnosed 50% of the time and said that in regard to U.S. military personnel injured at Ain al-Asad, "the important thing is it's diagnosed now and they're acting on it."

 The Defense Department is committed to providing "the best possible outcomes for our service members," Alyssa Farah, the Pentagon press secretary, said in the statement about the latest injury report.